datadrivers/terraform-provider-nexus/docs/resources/repository_docker_group.md

 - `http_port` (Number) Create an HTTP connector at specified port
 - `https_port` (Number) Create an HTTPS connector at specified port
+- `subdomain` (String) Whether to allow clients to use the subdomain connector

 <a id="nestedblock--group"></a>